-For 2010-11, Internal Audit has provided me with satisfactory assurance, in overall terms, regarding the adequacy and effectiveness of the risk management, control and governance processes for the Utility Regulator.
-Action plans are put in place to address audit recommendations.
+For 2011-12, Internal Audit has provided me with satisfactory assurance, in overall terms, regarding the adequacy and effectiveness of the risk management, control and governance processes for the Utility Regulator.
+Action plans have been put in place to address audit recommendations.